 A carer is an individual who takes on the responsibility of providing unpaid support for a family member or friend who is unwell and could not cope without their help.

-Every single day, an estimated 6,000 individuals begin the difficult journey of caring, equating to more than 2 million individuals taking on the responsibility each year1.
+Every single day, an estimated 6,000 individuals begin the difficult journey of caring, equating to more than two million individuals taking on the responsibility each year.
 Becoming a carer is rarely a personal choice, and usually happens out of concern that if they were not to take on the duty of caring for their loved one, who else would?

 Children and young people who have taken on the responsibility of looking after a family member affected by a disability or an illness are known as young carers.

 Young carers often carry a heavier burden than that of an adult, simply because the emotional and physical responsibilities they face are usually expected of someone much older and more experienced.